Your liver does a lot of important things for you:

 What Happens During the Test?

 A nurse or lab tech will take a sample of your blood, usually from a vein in your arm.
-He will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
-Then he will clean the area with an antiseptic and place a needle into your vein.
+They will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
+Then they will clean the area with an antiseptic and place a needle into your vein.
 Your blood will collect into a vial or tube.

 The blood test should take only a couple of minutes.
 After your blood is taken, the lab tech will remove the needle and band, then put a piece of gauze and a bandage over the spot the needle went in to stop the bleeding.